Travel Tales #9 – India Trip Day 3: Exploring New Delhi – Distressed to Joyful; Bailey's Way

 The day was now coming to an end, but before heading off to bed, we spent a little time with the family in Tanvi & Jigar’s room.
 All of those who drink were enjoying a beer together, while those of us who don’t drink (Mom and I) were happy to just enjoy the company.
 It felt so great to spend time with family where everyone gets along and enjoys spending time with each other.
 It was not like this within the family that I grew up in, so I was happy to feel at home within my new family, mera naya parivaar.
 Soon, I became too tired to continue socializing and went to bed.
 The next day had a big adventure awaiting – finally getting to explore The Taj Mahal!

 Ready for more?
 Sign up to receive the next part of my journey directly in your inbox!
 Not only will you be the first to know when the next pieces of the story are released, but you also have the option to receive travel tips, packing tips and all of the wonderful knowledge that I’ve required about visiting India!
 Trust me, you don’t want to miss out on this FREE information.

-Be sure to check out India Trip: Day 1 (Parts 1 & 2) and India Trip Day 2 if you haven’t already!
+Check out the next day of this trip below – Day 4: The Taj Mahal!
+Also, be sure to check out India Trip: Day 1 (Parts 1 & 2) and India Trip Day 2 if you haven’t already.
 You can also check out more of my travel experiences and live vicariously through me via the articles below.
 Enjoy, friend!